 We all love eggs but did you know that not all eggs are created equal?

 Their living situation has a direct effect on the eggs they produce.
-Without a doubt, a low stress lifestyle and natural diet contribute to eggs with higher nutrient value, Many notice that some yolks are brightly colored yellow (almost orange), indicating an egg which is loaded with fat-soluble, antioxidant nutrients.
+Without a doubt, a low-stress lifestyle and natural diet contribute to eggs with higher nutrient value.
+Many notice that some yolks are brightly colored yellow (almost orange), indicating an egg that is loaded with fat-soluble, antioxidant nutrients.
 Expect to find the more vivid colored yolks in the spring when the grass and bugs are plentiful.
-Also, bear in mind, variations will be seen due to differences in breed and age of chickens, their exact diet and the season.
+Also, bear in mind, variations will be seen due to differences in breed and age of chickens, their exact diet, and the season.

 “Eggs provide all eight essential protein building amino acids.
 A large whole, fresh egg offers about six to seven grams of protein and five grams of (healthy) fat.
 One egg serves up the valuable vitamins A, K, E, D, B-complex and minerals iron, phosphorus, potassium and calcium; as well as choline, a fatty substance found in every living cell and is a major component of our brain.”